WiresmithTech/Futures-For-LabVIEW/README.md

 ## :rocket: Installation

 Releases are distributed as  VI packages.
+These will be published on VIPM or made available on the releases page at https://github.com/WiresmithTech/Futures-For-LabVIEW/releases

 ## :sunglasses: Usage

-TBD
+See the user guide at https://github.com/WiresmithTech/Futures-For-LabVIEW/blob/main/docs/user-guide.adoc

 ## :computer: Development Requirements